kavia-common/travelshare-platform-176412-176421/triptales_frontend/README.md

 TripTales is a modern travel-sharing web app built with Next.js, Tailwind CSS, and MongoDB/Mongoose.
 Users can share posts with photo galleries, add tips, and discover content using filters for tags and locations.
 This frontend provides:
 - App Router pages and components
 - API routes for posts and Cloudinary uploads
-- Direct-to-Cloudinary upload flow with signed requests
+- Authentication routes (signup/login) with secure HttpOnly cookie sessions
 - A MongoDB connection via Mongoose

 ## Prerequisites